xiv3r/uz801-openwrt/readme.md

   - Any target specific module not present might require to be built from sources.
 This repo can be used to do that, run `make menuconfig` before `make -j$(nproc)` and select it from the menu.
 - `msm-firmware-loader`, to mount firmware instead of bundle to free up almost 40mb from rootfs.
   - For more info: [packages/msm-firmware-loader/readme.md](packages/msm-firmware-loader/readme.md)
+- `msm-firmware-dumper`, simplified aproach for loader.
+Instead of mounting and changing the firmware path, just dumping the modem partition to `/lib/firmware` on first boot.
+  - Distributed image is smaller
+  - It uses your specific modem/persist partitions, so maybe easier to make other platforms compatible.

 ## Credits
 - @ghosthgy https://github.com/ghosthgy/openwrt-msm8916